iambrainstorming/iambrainstorming.github.io/src/chapters/relationships-emotions-and-happiness.md

 ## Best way to Handle Stress

 The best way to handle stress involves a holistic approach, mainly including exercises and yoga like deep breathing, mindfulness, and ensuring deep, restful sleep, as well as healthy argumentation.
 Healthy argumentation, marked by constructive dialogue without resorting to name-calling or attacking, is crucial in managing interpersonal stress.
 Following the hierarchy of disagreement, as outlined by Paul Graham, aids in fostering respectful communication.
 Additionally, being assertive and employing healthy self-talk, while maintaining kindness towards oneself and others, further contributes to stress reduction.
-However, it's essential to recognize the nuances of these practices and to delve into the details of how to use them, applying them consistently to achieve stress-free living.
+However, it's essential to recognize the nuances of these practices (e.g. [When mindfulness meets capitalism, it loses its way](https://psyche.co/ideas/when-mindfulness-meets-capitalism-it-loses-its-way)) and to delve into the details of how to use them, applying them consistently to achieve stress-free living.